vuminh-hoangd/Option-Market-Making-with-Arbitrage-Free-Volatility-Surface/README.md

 $$\arg\max \mathbb{E}\Big[V_T - \beta\int_0^T Q_u^2du - \alpha Q_T^2 \Big]$$

-where $V_T$ is the market maker's total portfolio value at the close, $Q_t$ is the market maker's option inventory at time $t$: how many lots of the option they're currently holding for all $t\in [0,T]$ and $\alpha, \beta$ are two penalty parameters that controls the risk level at the end of a trading period, and the intraday risk exposure throughout the entire duration of the market-making, respectively.
+where $V_T$ is the market maker's total portfolio value at the close, $Q_t$ is the market maker's option inventory at time $t$ (how many lots of the option they're currently holding) and $\alpha, \beta$ are two penalty parameters that controls the risk level at the end of a trading period and the intraday risk exposure throughout the entire duration of the market-making, respectively.